Hostile Venting: Mean Phrases Scar Intimate Relationships

 - "You're so biased; why would I ever listen to you?"

 When people feel hostile, they often pull the parental card.
 Pointing or wagging their finger, they quote authorities, absent friends, or previously established prejudices, in order to push home their point.
-If you use unchallengeable hierarchy to make your partner feel like a chastised child, you'll use information from an outside source to add weight to your argument.
+If you use an unchallengeable hierarchy to make your partner feel like a chastised child, you'll use information from an outside source to add weight to your argument.

 This kind of hostile venting can have the most negative impact because it activates childhood guilt or embarrassment.
 It is particularly hurtful if you know your partner's history and use what vulnerable memories they've revealed to you to make your point.